orchest/orchest/docs/source/fundamentals/jobs.md

 }
 ```

-And for your pipeline step:
+And for your Pipeline step:

 ```json
 {